t0qen/juxtra-game/README.md

 - want to practice mecanics and master this game
 - ...

-## 📥 Installation fro Windows and Linux
+## 📥 Installation for Windows and Linux
 **Will come with first release, please wait**

 ## 📜 How to play